Training

 Public Health Impacts of Radiological and Nuclear Terrorism

-Narrated self-running presentations using audio captured at the California Department of Public Health, Radiologic Health Branch Symposium conducted on January 9, 2015.
+Presentations by Brooke Buddemeier to the California Department of Public Health, Radiologic Health Branch Symposium conducted on January 9, 2015.

 Video Training